 Peermedu is a lovely hill station located about 40 km from Kumily, Idukki district in Central Kerala, at an altitude of 915 m above sea level.
 It is an ideal retreat in the Western Ghats and a choice break for tourists en route to the Periyar Tiger Reserve.
 This famous plantation town, takes its name from Peer Mohammed, a Sufi saint and close associate of the erstwhile royal family of Travancore.

-Peermede and its surroundings are suitable for trekking, cycling and horse riding.
-Kuttikanam a place for adventure tourism and trekking is just 3 km from Peermede.
+Peermedu and its surroundings are suitable for trekking, cycling and horse riding.
+Kuttikanam a place for adventure tourism and trekking is just 3 km from Peermedu (Peermede).

 Another attraction here is Thrissanku Hills, about 4 km away.
 The rolling hills, the lovely landscape and the gentle breeze make this a choice spot for long walks.
 The hills offer a breathtaking view of the sunrise and sunset.

 Nearest airport: Cochin International Airport, about 120 km